HarperDB/datadog-agent-binary/README.md

 npm install -g @harperdb/datadog-agent-binary
 ```

 When you install this package, it automatically downloads the appropriate pre-built Datadog Agent binary for your platform.
-If a pre-built binary isn't available, you can build from source.

 ## Usage